OSawani/MarketPulseAnalytics/README.md

    - Example: `docs: update README with usage instructions`

 4. **style:** Changes that do not affect the logic (e.g., formatting).
-   - Example: `style: reformat code for readability`
+   - Example: `style: adjusts UI screen layout`

 5. **refactor:** Code changes that neither fix a bug nor add a feature but improve structure.
    - Example: `refactor: simplify model training code`